cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 func (game *Game) ValidMove(src, dst Pos) bool
 ```

 Checking whether a move is valid with regards to the board requires knowledge of the board state when the transaction is included in a block.
 The board is updated only up to the point where the transactions have been delivered.
 You may have a situation where two transactions are sent one after the other and both are valid.
-If you tested the move in the second transaction against the board state prior to the first unconfirmed move, it would appear that the second move is invalid.
+If you tested the move in the second transaction against the board state before the first unconfirmed move, it would appear that the second move is invalid.
 Therefore, testing a move on the board at `CheckTx` time should be avoided.

-Check the _possibility_ of validity of the transaction in `CheckTx` and reject the transaction if it is malformed, contains invalid inputs, etc. and cannot _possibly_ be acceptable, but refrain from confirming that it will be successful according to concerns that depend on context.
+Check the _possibility_ of validity of the transaction in `CheckTx` and reject the transaction if it is malformed, contains invalid inputs, etc., and cannot _possibly_ be acceptable, but refrain from confirming that it will be successful according to concerns that depend on context.

 #### `DeliverTx`: A transaction is added and needs to be processed